PRETgroup/goFB/docs/TFB/README.md

 basicFB FirstBasic;
 interface of FirstBasic {
     in event a, b, c, d;
-    in int num1 with a;
+    in with a int num1;
-    in int num2 with b, c;
+    in with b, c int num2;
-    in int num3, num4 with d;
+    in with d int num3, num4;
-    in int num5, num6, with a, b;
+    in with a, b int num5, num6,;
 }
 ```